CyberT33N/mocha.js-cheat-sheet/README.md

 ## mochawesome
---reporter mochawesome <-- print the results to HTML --reporter-options reportDir=./website/report <-- Set custom directory for export of the HTML files. default will be root directory.
+--reporter mochawesome <-- print the results to HTML --reporter-options reportDir=./website/report,reportFilename=server <-- Set custom directory for export of the HTML files. default will be root directory.
+Also we can define custom name for the file by using reportFilename.
 */

 "scripts": {